 The condition and lifespan of your roof will depend on the type of roof you have, the effects of your local environment and the maintenance, which the roof has received.
 According to the American Society of Home Inspectors, asphalt shingles generally last 15-20 years; wood shingle/shakes, 10-40 years; clay/concrete tiles, 20+ years; slate, 30-100 years; metal roofing, 15-40+years.

 The price of a new roof varies widely, depending on the material selected, the contractor doing the work, the home itself, area of the country, local labor rates, time of year, and more.
-To get a good idea of the cost for your roof, get three of four estimates from reputable contractors in the Minneapolis area.
+To get a good idea of the cost for your roof, get three of four estimates from reputable contractors in the Twin Cities area.
 Keep in mind that cost is only one factor, and it must be balanced against the quality of the materials and workmanship.
 Krech Exteriors will give you more bang for your buck.

 Yes, most general contractors and remodeling companies utilize subcontractors.
 Most of our subcontractors have been with Krech Exteriors for many years.
 We check all of our subcontractors out with the Minnesota Secretary of State and DOLI (Department of Labor & Industry).
 Company that claim they have only employees doing their work are most likely “truck & ladder” contractors who are small enough to stay in business today, but are unlikely to be around tomorrow.

 We install almost any product from any manufacturer you want, although we are certified by many of the nation’s top companies.
 This allows us to offer strong manufacturer warranties on most products and materials we install.
 On top of that we also offer a 10-year workmanship warranty.